-One of the cornerstones of ERC Advanced Grant FilmColors is the development of computer assisted methods and tools for the analysis of film colors in the emerging field of digital humanities.
+One of the cornerstones of ERC Advanced Grant FilmColors has been the development of computer assisted methods and tools for the analysis of film colors in the emerging field of digital humanities.

 For the computer-assisted qualitative analysis of film colors of a large corpus of approximately 400 films, the research team has elaborated a workflow that consists of a video annotation system and various databases, currently implemented in FileMaker.